acp29/eventer/README.md

 The pre-print for this software is in preparation.

 In the mean time please cite:
 Winchester, G., Liu, S., Steele, O.G., Aziz, W. and Penn, A.C.
-(2020) Eventer: Software for the detection of spontaneous synaptic events measured by electrophysiology or imaging (Version 1.0.1). http://doi.org/10.5281/zenodo.3991677
+(2020) Eventer: Software for the detection of spontaneous synaptic events measured by electrophysiology or imaging. http://doi.org/10.5281/zenodo.3991677

 DISCLAIMER
 The matlab files included in this analysis toolbox I have written on-and-